sakura8810/sakura8810.github.io/index.md

   <li>Prepare the workflow of the team every sprint and assign tasks to each other according to the skills that they have.</li>
   <li>Estimate how much effort each task takes.</li>
   <li>Provide technical guidelines to developers to achieve every task.</li>
-  <li>Control and check the code that every development makes.</li>
+  <li>Control and check the code that every developer makes.</li>
-  <li>Establish methods, procedures and standards that will be used in development</li>
+  <li>Establish methods, procedures, and standards that will be used in the development</li>
 </ul>

 **EL TIEMPO CASA EDITORIAL December 2015 - May 2020**